bitnami/charts/bitnami/kafka/README.md

 ### Deploying extra resources

 There are cases where you may want to deploy extra objects, such as Kafka Connect.
 For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.
-The following example would create a deployment including a Kafka Connect deployment so you can connect Kafka with MongoDB:
+The following example would create a deployment including a Kafka Connect deployment so you can connect Kafka with MongoDB&reg;:

 ```yaml
 ## Extra objects to deploy (value evaluated as a template)